TheJalpa/decay-stack/README.md

 Note: It's most likely you are using "steam" as that's what is recommended, so "youruser" is just a placeholder but is usually going to be "steam" if you used the exact instructions in the bohemia tutorial.

+## dev2prodsync

+This script is going to help you with a standard workflow.
+In the case where you want to test your changes, but don't want to deal with having to meticulously double check your files, the idea here is to be able to make your changes from a central location.

+Example: I have a git repo that contains my mod settings, and map settings in a "map" and "profiles" folder in my git project.
+I make my changes, I run the script according to the readme instructions and this allows me to push my changes to dev.

+Once I am happy with those changes, I promote them to production with the suggested workflow.
+This may sound complicated, but once configured you can make all your changes in vscode, execute your script, and restart your server and test changes.
+Then push those changes up, do the same on your prod server and off you go, simplifying it instead of having to do big file transfers and worrying if you forgot something.